Skip to main content

 Check the Fuel

-• Ensure the fuel is fresh and correctly mixed.
+• Ensure fuel is fresh (less than 30 days old)

 Check the Air Filter